cromefire/fritzbox-cloudflare-dyndns/README.md

-# AVM FRITZ!Box CloudFlare DNS-service
+# AVM FRITZ!Box Cloudflare DNS-service

 This project has some simple goals: